 John remembered that his Aunt Chris worked too hard.
 John Bishop and Christina’s son James was the father of Mollie and Mardie Winter.
 (Mardie Winter was the last Winter left in Scotland—many of us knew her—and visited her in Scotland or hosted her during her trips to the USA.).
 Agnes Winter, the daughter of Christina and John, taught art and came over once to the U.S. with her father.
 They arrived in New York, August 6, 1894, aboard the Arania from Liverpool.
-She could beat Uncle John at tennis (she was about 2-4 years older than he).
-During WWII the Auntie Twins sent food packages to Mardie in Scotland, she particularly requested spam and prunes.
+She could beat Uncle John at tennis (she was about 2-4 years older than he was).
+During WWI,I the Auntie Twins, Mary and Isabella Winter, daughters of Patrick Winter, sent food packages to Mardie in Scotland, she particularly requested spam and prunes.

 John’s uncles, Charles and William Clark, both had two boys and a girl.
 Ship records show that William Clark took his wife Mary and three children, William L., Alfred R. and Hattie Bruce back to Scotland for a visit, returning in 1887 aboard the State of Nevada.
 By 1965, Charles and William Clark’s children had all died.